Ksenia-Evin/payment_dashboard/README.md

 The backend is built with Python using Flask.
 It includes routes to fetch datasets from a JSON file and helper functions to return the data in an appropriate structure for the frontend.

 ### Frontend
-The frontend is built using React and Material UI.
+The frontend is built using React and Material UI and recharts.
 It includes components to filter data, display payment charts, and show total and individual tenant rental payments.

 #### Running the Backend